Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 As the other countries joining the EU, the EWC Directive came into effect on the day of Czechia's admission to EU, that is on 1st May 2004.
 Of 2,204 enterprises Europe-wide which could potentially set up a European works council, 636 are represented by a branch office in Czechia (according to the calculations of the European Trade Union Institute in June 2005).
 This number is more or less comparable with Denmark or Ireland.
 Amongst the new EU member countries, Czechia ranks third place after Poland and Hungary.

-An EWC agreement was signed by the electricity company, ČEZ, in Prague on 3rd April 2007.
+An EWC agreement was signed for the electricity company, ČEZ, in Prague on 3rd April 2007.
 It is the first European works council in a Czech enterprise and the first case for an EWC agreement that exclusively covers into new EU countries.
 The EWC represents 25,000 workers in Czechia, Poland, Romania and Bulgaria.
 It consists of 23 members.
 Seven of them are in the steering committee.
 The information and consultation rights of the new EWC are considerably more extensive than the minimum regulations of the EWC Directive.

 Guide to EWC foundation in eastern European languages